Kashifraz/SE-HyperlocalDeliverySystem-Architecture/README.md

 - **Limitations**: Requires robust inter-service communication and monitoring.
 - **Quality attributes**: Availability.
 - **Alternative Solutions**: Use **modular monolith**.
-  > _Service isolation chosen for clear fault boundaries; modular monolith is simpler but less scalable._
+- **Summary**: Service isolation chosen for clear fault boundaries; modular monolith is simpler but less scalable._

 ### <a id="10-10-horizontal-microservices-scaling"></a> 10.10 Horizontal Microservices Scaling
 - **Issue**: Sudden increases in load can overwhelm services.